bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 )
 ```

-To access the value in the callback function, we use `ctx.attr.username`.
+To access the value in the callback function, use `ctx.attr.username`.
 For
 example:

 ```python